-The Company believes these claims asserted against Nalco Company LLC are without merit and intend to defend the claims vigorously.
-The Company also believes the claims should be covered by insurance subject to deductibles.
+The Company believes the claims asserted against Nalco in the lawsuits stemming from the TPC plant explosion are without merit and intends to defend the claims vigorously.
+The Company also believes any potential loss should be covered by insurance subject to deductibles.
 However, the Company cannot predict the outcome of these lawsuits, the involvement the Company might have in these matters in the future or the potential for future litigation.